jemartpacilan/converterServer/README.md

 Server will take download requests from Snapeda website when the downloaded format is OrCAD/Allegro and will start the process to convert an EDF file to an OLB file.

 Current implementation:
+    Most of the functionalities were just being reused from the azureserver repo.
+However, I have used class-based views to make it more maintainable and reusable.
+I have also added comments for further readability.

     Since I have no access with the download request url/endpoint of the SnapEDA website, I have created a custom endpoint that will create a job.
     This job will then be added to the queue to process the test zipped file.
 The test zipped file can be found in the test_resources directory.
     To run the queue for testing, run this command ``python queue_processor.py``.
 This script will perform requests to get the job that is ready to be processed in the queue.
 More info on how you test this in the "To Test" section